 It is the type of chiropractic adjustment that involves physical exercise, stress management, relaxation techniques, as well as dietary counseling.
 According to the patients, multidisciplinary care intervention helps a lot with reducing pain, it’s duration, and frequency.

 Migraines and Chiropractic Treatment – Possible risk factors

 Risk and side effects are associated with any care treatment, including chiropractic adjustments.
 It is challenging to get accurate reports of any treatment’s adverse effects, especially in the case of chiropractic treatment.
 Primarily it is because many clinical trials do not always report catastrophic results.

-A 2017 research study showed that mild to moderate side effects had been noticed in both adults and children after spine manipulation.
+A 2017 research study showed mild to moderate side effects had been noticed in adults and children after spine manipulation.
 They surfaced somewhere between 23 to 83% of the population.
 Following are the adverse effects seen in people after spine manipulation: